htdguide/Brick-Game/README.md

 Brick game which looks like it's from 80s!
+To download check the releases tab!

 ![sc1](https://github.com/user-attachments/assets/b63d016c-b4f1-4b51-aea5-7a99fd4fdd88)